flutter/website/src/docs/codelabs/index.md

   powered by Flutter and Cloud Firestore.
   The finished app runs on Android, iOS, and web, from a single Dart codebase.

+[Adding AdMob Ads to a Flutter app]: {{site.codelabs}}/codelabs/admob-ads-in-flutter/
+[Adding Google Maps to a Flutter app]: {{site.codelabs}}/codelabs/google-maps-in-flutter
+[Build a photo sharing app with Google Photos and Flutter]: {{site.codelabs}}/codelabs/google-photos-sharing
+[Firebase for Flutter]: {{site.codelabs}}/codelabs/flutter-firebase
+[Multi-platform Firestore Flutter]: {{site.codelabs}}/codelabs/friendlyeats-flutter/

+## Testing

+Learn how to test your Flutter application.

+* [How to test a Flutter app][]<br>
+  Start with a simple app that manages state with the Provider package.
+  Unit test the provider package.
+Write widget tests for two of the widgets.
+Use Flutter Driver to create an integration test.

+[How to test a Flutter app]: {{site.codelabs}}/codelabs/flutter-app-testing/#0

 ## Writing platform-specific code